 Retinoic acid also called tretinoin, all-trans-retinoic acid, Vitamin A acid, Retin-A®, Atralin®, Avita®, Renova®, Tretin-X®.
 Do not confuse it with Isotretinoin (brand name Accutane).
 Isotretinoin to Tretinoin (retinoic acid) is like someone's left hand to right hand structurally.
 They look almost identical, but you can never overlap them.

 3. Why is Retinoic acid added to minoxidil?

 A: Minoxidil has to be absorbed by scalp in order to be effective.
 Minoxidil itself cannot penetrate the scalp .
 That is why delivery vehicle such as propylene glycol (PG) or glycerin or dimethyl isosorbide (DMI) is used in all minoxidil products.
 The addition of retinoic acid can further help minoxidil penetrate the skin and reach hair follicles and thus enhance the effectiveness of minoxidil.

-According Shin et al's study, when 5% minoxidil is mixed 0.01% retinoic acid (tretioin), it can be used once a day and achieve equivalent results as 5% minoxidil twice daily usage.
+According to a study by Shin et al, when 5% minoxidil is mixed 0.01% retinoic acid (tretioin), it can be used once a day and achieve equivalent results as 5% minoxidil twice daily usage.
 (See the study at the end of this blog).